 - Application fee: $70 domestic, $90 international.
 In addition to the normal application fee, a $50 nonrefundable late processing fee will be charged for all applications submitted on or after the dates indicated on this web page (click on "Submit the non-refundable application fee").

 - Unofficial copies of transcripts may be uploaded into the graduate application to speed up admissions processing.
 We can admit you based on these unofficial transcripts.
 Eventually, however, official transcripts must be mailed to the Graduate Admissisons Office.
 Official transcripts are defined as transcripts that are mailed by a college/university Registrar's Office and not handled by the student.
 Only paper transcripts are accepted, no electronic transcripts may be used.
 ASU requires only the transcript from the institution from which you earned a Bachelor's degree.
 If you took classes in American government and statistics (program competencies) at a college or university other than the one from which you earned your Bachelor's degree, you can email those unofficial transcripts to the School of Public Affairs graduate academic advisor at email@example.com.
 ASU graduates are not required to transmit transcripts.
 Transcripts should be addressed to:

 Admission Services Applicant Processing

 PO Box 871004

 1150 East University Drive Building C, Room 226

 Tempe, AZ 85281

-- Three letters of recommendation from academic (faculty) and/or professional (work-related) sources.
-The type of recommender (academic or professional) has no impact on admission decision.
-See Note # 2 below.
+- Two letters of recommendation from academic (faculty) and/or professional (work-related) sources.
+The type of recommender (academic or professional) has no impact on the admission decision.
+See Note # 1 below.